7.30am – Breakfast Club

 We have a range of extra-curricular activities arranged by both the school and outside organisations.

 In this assembly, we introduce our main theme of the week.
 This may be linked to a national event, a Rights Respecting School article, a well-being theme or one of our pupil voice events.
+We focus on our theme by sharing a rich text.

 The whole school gather to learn new songs and musical language.